 - a.
-Infants and children with disabilities, a written progress report of the child's development will be prepared every three (3) months, and a copy provided to the parents. - b.
-Toddlers and preschoolers a written progress report of the child's development will be prepared every six (6) months, and a copy provided to the parents. - c.
-The center shall bring any significant developmental concerns, particularly as they regard infants, to the parent's attention as soon as they arise.
+A written progress report for infants and children receiving outside or additional services will be prepared every three (3) months, and a copy provided to the parents/guardians. - b.
+Toddlers and preschoolers' developmental reports will be prepared every six (6) months, and a copy provided to the parents/quardians.

+c.
+The center shall bring any significant developmental concerns to the parents/guardian's attention as soon as they arise.